expellialbus/Fake-Shakespearean-Text-Generator/README.md

 This project contains an impelementation of stateful Char-RNN model to generate fake shakespearean texts.

 Files and folders of the project.

 > [models](https://github.com/recep-yildirim/Fake-Shakespearean-Text-Generator/tree/master/models) folder

-This folder contains to zip file, one for stateful model and the other for stateless model (this model files are fully saved model architectures,not just weights).
+This folder contains zip files, one for stateful model and the other for stateless model (these model files are fully saved model architectures,not just weights).

 > [weights.zip](https://github.com/recep-yildirim/Fake-Shakespearean-Text-Generator/blob/master/weights.zip)